-Step into any one of our Impact Hubs around the world and join our active online community.
+Step into any one of our Impact Hubs around the world and join our active community – both locally, as well as globally connected online services.
 We offer the space, the community, and the global platform to drive social innovation.
 Impact Hubs are located in over 100 cities supporting 16000+ members, with a shared focus on creating measurable positive impact.

 Our skills and personalities are as diverse as our locations, yet we are united by our common commitment to support the growth and well-being of our global network.